Women in Iceland: Education and employment

+Kvennaskólinn í Reykjavík was founded in 1871; women were given the right to attend university in 1886, and the first Icelandic woman to graduate was Camilla Torfason in Copenhagen in 1889 and Elínborg Jacobsen in Iceland in 1897.

 45.5% of the Icelandic formal workforce was women in 2010.
 In the 2000s, just under 80% of Icelandic women were in formal employment, the highest rate in the OECD (about 86% of men were in formal employment).
 Rates of mothers in work are also high, perhaps due to high childcare coverage and generous parental leave policies.
 Women were in formal work for an average of 35 hours a week, compared to 44 hours for men.
 In 2008, 65% of women working were doing so full-time, compared to 90% of men.

 14% of Icelandic families have single mothers, while 2% have single fathers.
 40% have both parents, while the remainder of families are childless.
 Among those not in formal employment, a 2010 survey found that 95% of those describing themselves as homemakers were women.
 The survey also found 1200 people on unpaid family leave, all of them women.

 In 1987 Icelandic fathers were given the right to share some of the mother's six month family entitlement.
 This was enacted due to the passing of similar laws in Norway and Sweden.
 In 2000, Iceland passed a law for a father's quota; three months of paid leave were reserved for the father, three for the mother, and the remaining three could be used by either parent.
 This was enacted in stages, with the amount of leave increased each year, being fully implemented in 2003.